QuarkWorks/RealmModelGenerator/README.md

 ![RealmModelGenerator](images/logo.png)
 # Realm Model Generator
-## A Realm model code generation tool for quickly creating and edting Java, Object-C and Swift Realm model objects.
+## A Realm model code generation tool for quickly creating and editing Java, Object-C and Swift Realm model objects.

-Realm Model Generator is a document based OSX tool that helps mobile developers avoid repetitive code by genenerating cross platform Realm model objects using a single Realm model.
+Realm Model Generator is a document based OSX tool that helps mobile developers avoid repetitive code by generating cross platform Realm model objects using a single Realm model.
 You can save your Realm model schema document for later usage.

 ## Features